jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-01.md

 ## Proposition 1: Although hardness, weight, and the other sensible qualities may be separated from a body, the nature of the body will nevertheless remain unimpaired

-Proof: In the case of hardness, such as of this stone, our sense-perception merely indicates to us that the parts of hard bodies resist the movement of our hands (Ax.
+Proof: In the case of hardness, such as of this stone, our sense-perception merely indicates to us that hard bodies resist the movement of our hands (Ax.
 3).

  <!-- nothing else.
 We clearly and distinctly understand nothing else, than  -->